- Home

-With the cost of living rising, many of us are feeling anxious about our finances.
-You might be thinking of ways to tighten your purse strings and save cash where you can – but this doesn’t mean that your diet has to suffer.
+With the steep cost of living, many of us are feeling anxious about our finances.
+You might be thinking of ways to tighten your purse strings and save where you can – but this doesn’t mean that your diet has to suffer.

 Batch cooking and freezing the extra is an effective way to save both time and money – and it can be incredibly comforting knowing that there’s a tasty, nutritious meal in the freezer after a long day.
 Plus, it can also help to stop you from ordering a takeaway when you’re too tired to cook.

-Many of the best freezable recipes use ingredients you probably already have at home – and because meals should last up to six months in the freezer, you can set yourself up until the end of the year.
+Many of the best freezable recipes use ingredients you may already have at home – and because meals should last up to six months in the freezer, you’ll be set until the spring.

 If you love lasagne (and really, who doesn’t?!), you might like the sound of this easy sausage, spinach, and ricotta lasagne.